lukeburden/django-konst/README.md

 apple.save()
 ```

-The aim of `konst` is to avoid using hard-coded constants and make readable code when interacting with them, so it's really for the best if you're careful to only use `Constants` when setting or creating instances, otherwise you're forgoing one of the libraries key benefits.
+The aim of `django-konst` is to avoid using hard-coded constants and make readable code when interacting with them, so it's really for the best if you're careful to only use `Constants` when setting or creating instances, otherwise you're forgoing one of `django-konst`s key benefits.

 ## Contribute